 It was shown the area where the reforestation of 4000 palo santo trees was carried out, the types of plantations that were carried out were explained (open sky and stain), as well as the origin of the trees that were used for the reforestation.

 Recall that the project Palo santo Joa 50-Has is a public, private, community project and that within the parameters of the PMI approved by the (MAE), 15 hectares can be used to cultivate and harvest.

 In the month of January, 20 days after the reforestation the comuneros carried out the planting of the corn, in the area where palo santo had been planted to "open sky".
 The comuneros are fulfilling the agreement that had been established with us and respecting the parameters of the PMI.
 The maize plantation was done between a tree and the other, with the aim of shading and protecting it the palosanto trees.

 The photos you see below are evidence of how the trees have grown, and that having involved the community has been very helpful in caring for and protecting the Palo Santo trees.

 We are on a good path, and with firm steps, until now the trees are strong and growing more and more.
 We are fulfilling our objective in regenerating the dry tropical forests, where the Palo Santo grows, which in the province of Manabí are very abundant.

-For that reason we are working to make the Palo Santo sustainable.
-If we want long-term palosanto, it is vital to use the essential oil and / or their derived products (soaps, cosmetics, etc.), which not only prevents the indiscriminate cutting of the trees, but It gives our body the holistic medicinal properties that are naturally found in this sacred wood.
+We are working to make the Palo Santo sustainable.
+If we want long-term palosanto, it is vital to use the essential oil and / or their derived products (soaps, cosmetics, etc.), which gives our body the holistic medicinal properties that are naturally found in this sacred wood.